 Follow these steps to engage in basic visualization meditation:

-- Start by finding a quiet place to sit — on a meditation cushion or upright at the edge of a chair are good places.
+- Start by finding a quiet place to sit — on a meditation cushion or upright at the edge of a chair is good places.

 - Set a timer for five to ten minutes.